 Muslim countries have a stronger Islamic identity

-So, based on the factors I’ve discussed so far, we can observe our kids are losing their connection to their cultural heritage and religion because they are living in secular non-Muslim countries.
+So, based on the factors I’ve discussed so far, we can observe our kids are losing their connection to their cultural heritage and religion because they are living in secular non-Muslim countries and therefore this is a big factor in making them have doubts about Islam.

 In Muslim majority countries, there is more support to encourage maintenance of Islamic faith and practice.
 A stronger Islamic atmosphere exists via mosques, religious education, religious holidays being celebrated for example during Ramadan offices and shops change their opening times, men have time off to pray jummah.
 Strong family bonds are nurtured as families generally live close by.
 The younger generation finds it easier to learn their mother tongue, they dress more modestly and overall feel more comfortable and confident about being a Muslim.
 In no way am I saying Muslim societies are perfect and there are cultural practices that contradict Islam, however overall Muslim teenagers raised in Muslim countries are proud of their cultural and Islamic heritage and have far less doubts about Islam.